elisemercury/Duplicate-Image-Finder/README.md

 </p>

 ## Basic Usage
-Use the following function to make difPy search for duplicates in one specified folder:
+Use the following function to make difPy search for duplicates within one specific folder and its subfolders:

 ```python
 from difPy import dif
 search = dif("C:/Path/to/Folder/")
 ```
-To search for duplicates within two folders:
+To search for duplicates within two folders and their subfolders:

 ```python
 from difPy import dif